cartalyst/cart/usage/collections.md

 Collections are merely a wrapper for an array of objects, but offers a bunch of other useful methods to help you pluck items out of the array.

-Below we'll reference a few of the many useful methods available within the Laravel [`Collection`](https://github.com/laravel/framework/blob/master/src/Illuminate/Support/Collection.php) class.
+Below we'll reference a few of the many useful methods available within the Cartalyst [`Collection`](https://github.com/cartalyst/collections/blob/1.1/src/Collection.php) class.

 ##### first()